AMG is the flagship media property of the Antillean Development Partners Inc., a not-for-profit entity headquartered in Jamaica.

 AMG is committed to honesty, fairness, and objectivity in its reporting and investigative processes, and we are cognizant of our responsibility to be accountable to our audiences.
 Our team is guided by these core ethical principles:

 Impartiality in news: AMG’s news items are reports of the facts available to us from fair and objective information-gathering.
 News items are clearly-labelled and are free of editorial argumentation.

 Conflicts of interest: Our team includes people who are, or who have been, engaged in policy or political matters.
 We recognize that this makes it doubly important for us to protect our editorial independence and to mitigate conflicts of interest.
 Staff members are required to disclose beneficial holdings in corporate entities, affiliations to political parties or previous political roles, and they are precluded from writing on matters directly or tangentially-related to any such potential conflicts in the name of AMG.
-We allow Op-Eds from government representatives, sitting Members of Parliament or diplomats who write in their professional capacity, with clear disclosures on their affiliations, and clear distinctions between their Op-Eds and AMG’s news or editorial content.

 Expert contributors retain copyright to their content, and such content may not be reproduced without their permission.
 All other written content, whether in the name of AMG or its Staff Writers, is the copyright of AMG and republication is strictly prohibited without our written consent.
 Images are the copyright of the listed photographers, and their individual reuse permissions are clearly indicated.
 All inquiries related to content re-use should be directed here.